Links with Nuneham House

 Whilst almost fifty years have elapsed between the publication of the coloured print above and this postcard, believed to have been photographed in 1907, very little seems to have changed.
 Even the trees to either side look remarkably similar but the one behind the main house has disappeared.
 Could it have been added by the artist to form a more pleasing composition or did something happen to it, we will never know.

 Postcard published by Savage, Carfax Oxford

 Lock Cottage and bridge

-As a final point of interest we include this undated postcard marked as being published by Savage, Carfax Oxford.
-Many press reports mention access by river.
-The area was a favourite place for picnics and river jaunts, and parties were allowed to land on Tuesdays and Thursdays during the season with Salter's steamers running scheduled services from Oxford at the time.
-This postcard shows a very busy scene with pleasure boats large and small congregating near Lock Cottage which served teas to the visitors.
-An ornate bridge links Nuneham Park with an island, both of which can be seen in the map above.
+Whilst Nuneham Park was not generally open to the public, this part of the grounds on the bank of the river was a favourite place for picnics and river jaunts, with parties being allowed to land on Tuesdays and Thursdays during the season.
+Salter's steamers ran scheduled services from Oxford at the time.
+This undated postcard shows a very busy scene with pleasure boats large and small congregating near Lock Cottage which served teas to the visitors.
+The ornate bridge links Nuneham Park with a small island.

 Siting of the station

 When Culham station was opened in 1844 it was originally called 'Abingdon Road'.
 This makes sense as it was at the place where the GWR branch line from Didcot to Oxford intersected the main road to Abingdon and so was the closest it could get to serve the town at the time.
 It is however about three miles from Abingdon and lies between the villages of Culham and Clifton Hampden with nothing other than a few cottages and farms nearby.
 The Railway Hotel (as it was first called) followed just a couple of years later.
 The station was the closest convenient point on the railway network to Nuneham House, and as such would be ideal for travelling to and from London, however, things could have been very different for the station.